ivanizag/izilogmcz/README.md

 ## What is this?

 This is an emulator of the MCZ-1 computer by Zilog used for Z80 development.
 This is not a high fidelity emulator, I have no access to the real devices.
 The objective is being able to run the MCZ-1 monitor and the RIO operating system.
+The flopyy controller is not emulated, the floppy call on the PROM is simulated and bypassed.

 It uses the [iz80](https://github.com/ivanizag/iz80) library.
 Made with Rust.

 ## What was a MCZ-1 computer?

 The MCZ-1 is a computer from Zilog to support the creation of new systems using their Z80 processor.
 It could run the RIO operating system.
 Other computers of the same family were the ZDS and PDS models.
+The basic configuration has an [MCB](https://github.com/sebhc/sebhc/blob/master/mcz/docs/03-0007-03_Z80-MCB_Hardware_Users_Manual.pdf) Microcomputer Board and a [MDC](https://github.com/sebhc/sebhc/blob/master/mcz/docs/03-3006-02_Z-80_MDC_Hardware_Reference_Manual.pdf) Memory Disk Controller board.

 Main features: